macaw-cad/dynamicvideo/docs/readme.md

 ## Prerequisites
-You must have the following software installed and running
+You must have the following software installed:
-- OBS Studio
-- OBS Studio Websocket
+- FFmpeg (version >=0.9)

+On Windows:
+- The `PATH` variable to your FFmpeg installation should be set.

 ## Installation
-Rename `.env.example` to `.env` and change it according to your needs.
+Rename (or copy) `.env.example` to `.env` and change it according to your needs.
-Run OBS Studio and make sure the OBS Studio Websocket settings are the same as the `OBS_*` environment variables.

-To change the OBS Studio Websocket settings, go to OBS Studio > Tools > Websocket Server Settings.

 ```bash
 npm install
 npm start
 ```

 When developing, you can use `nodemon start` instead of `npm start` so the application will automatically restart when there is a change detected while developing.

 ## Environment